 Both in iTunes App Store and Google Play, choosing the keywords is pretty similar.
 In both cases, you need to use Google Console (or any third party application) to analyse the number of searches for each keyword.

-Unfortunately, this process is not as easy as it is in case of websites (read about it in our ASO ebook).
+Unfortunately, this process is not as easy as it is in case of websites.

 The difference is, in iTunes, you don’t only implement your keywords in the title, description, etc. You also get an additional tab for your keywords string (100 characters limit).
 The keywords, however, are becoming decreasingly important in App Store (just like Google minimalised the influence of tags on websites on the SEO ranks).